Princess-of-Sleeping/PSP2KeyDumper/README.md

 Currently only known keys of F00D are dumped.
 As a result, kernel/user keys are not currently dumped, but will be supported in the future.

+**If you dump with devkit you will need devkit PUP.
+The same is true for testkit.**

 # Credits

 Many stuff is from [reF00D](<https://github.com/dots-tb/reF00D>).